rebekahchin/em_algorithm/README.md

 # em_algorithm
 EM algorithm for improving factors found with during factor analysis

-## What is the EM algorithm?

-## What does this code do?

 ## Using the R file
 ### Prerequisites
 * R 4.0.5
 * the openblas package

 ### Description
-Given a matrix of observations, a matrix of factor loadings, and a diagonal matrix of the variance of the errors, `em` iteratively computes a new factor loadings and variance of errors until they converge with the previous terms. \
+Given a matrix of observations, a matrix of factor loadings, and a diagonal matrix of the variance of the errors, the generic function `em` iteratively computes a new factor loadings and variance of errors until they converge with the previous terms. \
 `em` returns a list of the new factor loadings, variance of errors, and the score of the new factor loadings.

 ### Usage